-Proposals are submitted in response to calls for proposals ("calls")12.
+Proposals are submitted in response to calls for proposals ("calls") (1).
 The content and timing of calls are set out in the work programmes.
 Notifications of calls for proposals are published in the Official Journal of the European Union.
-The 'call texts' are published on the CORDIS website: http://cordis.europa.eu, and include references to the work programme topics against which proposals are invited, indicative call budgets, available funding schemes, deadlines for submission, and links to the Electronic Proposal Submission Service (EPSS) (see section 2.3).
-This web site provides access to all the necessary information for those wishing to apply to calls.
+The "call texts" are published on Commission website(s), and include references to the work programme topics against which proposals are invited, indicative call budgets, available funding schemes, deadlines for submission, and links to the Electronic Proposal Submission Service (EPSS) (see section 2.3).
+This website provides access to all the necessary information for those wishing to apply to calls.
 In particular, one or more guides for applicants are produced for every call.
 These guides explain the submission process, and how the applicants can seek assistance or information on any matter related to a call.
 Contact details are provided for National Contact Points, and the Commission's FP7 Enquiry service.
 A dedicated help desk is provided for issues related to the EPSS.

-Calls are considered 'open' until the specified deadline.
+Calls are considered "open" until the specified deadline.